 One of the biggest reasons people struggle with Facebook Ads is that the platform is constantly changing.
-After building more than 200 campaigns in the past 2 years, I’ve seen many frequent changes to Facebook Ads Manager, and agree that if you learned the system a year or more ago, if you login today it might feel like a totally different thing!
+After building hundreds of campaigns over the past few years, I’ve seen many frequent changes to Facebook Ads Manager, and agree that if you learned the system a year or more ago, if you login today it might feel like a totally different thing!

 Some of the changes are cosmetic, and others are new features – combined, they can make you feel more confused than ever.
 But overall, the changes are improvements as Facebook integrated the what was once known as Power Editor, into Ads Manager which is the place we go to build our campaigns today.

 Facebook Business Manager

 So what on earth is Facebook Business Manager, and is it the same thing?
 Yes and no. You can still use Ads Manager without setting up FBM, but setting up FBM gives you the power and flexibility you need to grow your business.
 Think of FBM as a independent portal that you can control (and share) all of your business assets (including your Facebook page and Instagram account) with other people (staff, agencies and experts like me) using their business email address and not their personal Facebook account.
 You still need to verify your identity with a personal account, but it doesn’t require you to be Facebook friends with the people you choose to work with.